Lanny Wadkins: Professional career

-Champions Tour
+Senior career

 Wadkins began play on the Champions Tour in 2000, and picked up a win in his first event at the ACE Group Classic in a four-way playoff.
-As a senior, he divided his time between competition and broadcasting work with CBS Sports and did not become a regular winner at the senior level.
+As a senior, he divided his time between competition and broadcasting work and did not become a regular winner at the senior level.

-Television

-Following the retirement of Ken Venturi in June 2002, Wadkins was the lead analyst for CBS for over four years, until he was replaced by Nick Faldo after the 2006 season.
-He is currently the lead analyst for the Champions Tour on Golf Channel.
+Following the retirement of Ken Venturi in June 2002, Wadkins was the lead golf analyst for CBS Sports for over four years, until he was replaced by Nick Faldo after the 2006 season.
+The lead analyst for the Champions Tour on Golf Channel for 13 years, he will retire in January 2025, and be succeeded by Paul Azinger.

-Known for constantly saying “Billy Ray” during his commentary.
-Billy Ray Brown is an on-course commentator.